sab-viewer/sab-viewer/README.md

 * fix scrolling, so that it does not skip updates (seems to be not relevant for now with new reader... but probably it will be with bigger files)
 * find a way to make scrolling work smoother even at the end of the file
+* Do we need to persist any settings?
+Working dir, look-and-feel something else?